-Decisions about Child Tax Credit, Working Tax Credit, Child Benefit and Guardian's Allowance are made by Her Majesty's Revenue and Customs (HMRC) officers.
+Decisions about Child Benefit and Guardian's Allowance are made by Her Majesty's Revenue and Customs (HMRC) officers.

-Decisions about Housing Benefit and Council Tax Support/Reduction are made by local authorities.
+Decisions about Housing Benefit and Council Tax Reduction/Support are made by local authorities.

-Decisions about Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay and Statutory Adoption Pay are made by employers.
+Decisions about Statutory Sick Pay, Statutory Maternity Pay, Statutory Paternity Pay and Statutory Adoption Pay are made by employers and are not covered in this factsheet.

-1.2 Who to contact
+2.2 Who to contact

-For DWP and HMRC benefits and tax credits, you must usually ask for a revision ('mandatory reconsideration') of the decision and only then can you make an appeal to an independent tribunal.
+For DWP and HMRC benefits, you must usually ask for a revision ('mandatory reconsideration') of the decision and only then can you make an appeal to an independent tribunal.